 - Now it’s time for the labs…there are many options for this and you can reference many right here on this website (see links below).
-Over the years I have used the linked recipes, but I like to mix things up from one year to the next so I now have students creating their own quick bread using the interactive Fine Cooking website for their drop batter lab.
+Over the years I have used the linked recipes, but I like to mix things up from one year to the next so I now have students creating their own quick bread using the mix and match options at the Food Network website for their drop batter lab.

-- Next, the website will give you the recipe you just created–it makes one loaf, yielding 10 servings
+- Write down the recipe you just created–it makes one loaf, yielding 10 servings

 - Students can do a lot with this recipe!
 Have students save the recipe to their document files.

 - First thing they need to do is name it, encourage creativity!